Bryce Perdue's journey is not complete.

 It was grueling, but Perdue kept his focus on getting back to the sport he has loved since he was in kindergarten.
 His determination made the ordeal more bearable than expected.

-"Recovery seemed like a slow process, but it (ended up) a lot faster than what everybody thought," Perdue said.
+"Recovery seemed like a slow process, but it (went) a lot faster than what everybody thought," Perdue said.
 "I was stuck in bed for a few months.
 Maybe a month and a half or two, which was faster than everybody said it would be."

 He was far from being in wrestling shape, but he was somehow able to get back for his sophomore year.
 Less than a year after the injuries, Perdue made his debut at the West Virginia Army National Guard Duals in January.
 He won his first two matches as the methodical return to the mat began.